Geron Corporation (GERN) Shares Up Despite Recent Market Volatility

-Geron Corporation (NASDAQ: GERN)’s stock price has increased by 1.40 compared to its previous closing price of 2.14.
-Despite this, the company has seen a fall of -6.87% in its stock price over the last five trading days.
+Geron Corporation (NASDAQ: GERN)’s stock price has increased by 2.50 compared to its previous closing price of 2.00.
+However, the company has seen a -4.21% decrease in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 06/18/21 that Adobe, Smith & Wesson, Orphazyme: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Geron Corporation (NASDAQ: GERN) Right Now?